Eruerufusama/component-library-template/README.md

 ## Creating a new release of your library

+1. Setup CI as described above.
-1. Create a new branch for your release.
+2. Create a new branch for your release.
-2. Make your changes.
+3. Make your changes.
-3. When commiting your changes, be sure to format your commit-message according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+4. When commiting your changes, be sure to format your commit-message according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 This is needed for semantic-release to be able to create a new release.

    > For example, if you are adding a new feature, your commit-message should be
    >